Tom Barclay

 Associate Project Scientist & GI Program Director

-Served as Associate Project Scientist and Director of the Guest Investigator Program, managing community access to TESS data and observations.
-Led the program through its primary mission phase, supporting hundreds of investigators worldwide.
+Served as Associate Project Scientist and founded the Guest Investigator Program, managing community access to TESS data and observations.
+Led the program through development and its primary mission phase, supporting hundreds of investigators worldwide.
 Co-led the discovery of TESS's first habitable-zone Earth-sized planet (TOI-700 d).

 2011 – 2017